DSprtn/GTFO_VR_Plugin/README.md

-	Follow the instruction on BepInEx's github, launch the game once Download and extract the newest GTFO_VR release in the game folder (...common/GTFO/) Make sure 'use desktop game theatre' is off in the properties in the steam library Go in-game, when you're off the elevator press F1 to start-up SteamVR and play!
+	Follow the instruction on BepInEx's github, launch the game once Download and extract the newest GTFO_VR release in the game folder (...common/GTFO/) Make sure 'use desktop game theatre' is off in the properties in the steam library Start SteamVR
+	Go in-game, when you're off the elevator press F1 to play in VR!
 	If your controllers don't do anything in-game you might have to download an input scheme from the workshop if anyone made one, or create one yourself For now the UI is a bit janky so you can toggle it by aiming